Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Main building blocks

-The most important feature of \eqref{eq:gasupdaterule} is the role of the score as a driver of the dynamics of $f\et$.
 The structure of the conditional observation density determines the score, from which the dependence of $f\etp$ on the vector of observations $y\et$ follows.
-When the model is viewed as a DGP, the update results in a stochastic dynamics exactly thanks to the random sampling of $y\et$.
-A second look at eq. \eqref{eq:gasupdaterule} reveals to the reader the similarity of the score-driven recursion with the iterative step from a Newton algorithm, whose objective function is precisely the log-likelihood function.
-Indeed, at each step the score pushes the parameter vector along the log-likelihood steepest direction.
-After scaling with the matrix $\boldsymbol{S}$, the intensity of the push is modulated by the parameter $\boldsymbol{\alpha}$, and its direction adjusted by the auto-regressive component.
+When the model is viewed as a DGP, the update results in stochastic dynamics precisely thanks to the random occurrence of $y\et$.
+When the score-driven recursion is regarded as a filter, the update rule in \eqref{eq:gasupdaterule} is used to obtain a sequence of filtered $\graffe{\hat{f}\et}_{t=1}^T$.
+In this setting, one estimates the static parameters by maximizing the log-likelihood of the whole sequence of observations.

-Several are the reasons of the flexibility of a score-driven approach and of its success in time-series modeling.
-In practical applications, the static parameters of \eqref{eq:gasupdaterule} need to be estimated.
-As detailed in~\cite{harvey_2013}, using the so-called prediction error decomposition, the likelihood of score-driven models can be readily expressed in closed form.
-In a univariate setting, \cite{blasques2014maximum} work out the required regularity conditions ensuring the consistency and asymptotic normality for the maximum likelihood estimators of the parameter values.

-There are motivations, originating in information theory, for the optimality of the score-driven updating rule.
-In \cite{blasques2015information}, the authors consider a true and unobserved DGP $y\et \sim P\tonde{y\et\vert f\et}$.
-They assume a given and in general mispecified conditional observation density $ \tilde{P}\et = \tilde{P}\tonde{ \;.\;\; \vert \tilde{f}\et}$, and consider the Kullback-Leibler (K-L) divergence

-where $A\subseteq\mathbb{R}$.
-Building on the minimum discrimination information principle \citep{kullback1997information}, they argue that, when the new observation $y_t$ becomes available, $\tilde{f}\etp$ should ideally be such that the updated density $\tilde{P}\etp$ is as close as possible to the true density $P\et$.
-Given that the real DGP is not known, an optimal update that minimizes $\mathcal{D_{KL}}$ cannot be defined in practice.
-For this reason, \cite{blasques2015information} focus on the improvements of $\mathcal{D_{KL}}$ that an updating step produces irrespectively of the true DGP.
-One way of quantifying the improvement for a parameter update from $\tilde{f}\et$ to $\tilde{f}\etp$ is to consider the realized variation of $\mathcal{D_{KL}}$

-Based on this definition, a parameter update is realized K-L optimal when $\Delta_{t\vert t}<0$ for every $\tonde{y\et,\tilde{f}\et,f\et}$.
-The authors prove that, under reasonable assumptions, the updating rule \eqref{eq:gasupdaterule} based on the score of $\tilde{P}\etp$ is locally realized K-L optimal.
-For more details, and alternative definitions of optimality, we direct the reader to the original work and the more recent \cite{blasques2017finite}.
-For the purposes of our definition of the SD-ERGM, we want to stress that realized optimality defines a class of updates; it does not represent a single update with a unique functional form.
-For instance, $\Delta_{t\vert t}$ defined above, is clearly specific of the chosen $\tilde{P}$.
-A different choice of $\tilde{P}$, e.g. one inspired by the pseudo-likelihood specification, translates into an alternative optimal choice for the update.
-In general, there can be an infinite number of realized Kullback-Leibler optimal updates.